Scifabric/scifabric.github.io/blog/_posts/2015-12-22-year-in-review.md

-The [second project](http://crowdmap.geog.uni-heidelberg.de/app/shelter_dynamics/) was about monitor the temporal and spatial dynamics of camps of internally displaced persons (IDP) using satellite imagery to provide credible and up-to-date information from Nepal Eartquake natural disaster.
+The [second project](http://crowdmap.geog.uni-heidelberg.de/app/shelter_dynamics/) was about monitor the temporal and spatial dynamics of camps of internally displaced persons (IDP) using satellite imagery to provide credible and up-to-date information from Nepal Earthquake natural disaster.

 ## Events